akin2662/-A-star-algorithm-for-path-planning-for-TurtleBot-/README.md

 note:a video will be saved in the same directory as the code!

 Part2 instructions:
-1.Place the turtlebot3_project3 package in source folder of your workspace 2.colcon build
+1. Place the turtlebot3_project3 package in source folder of your workspace
+2. colcon build
-3.source install/setup.bash
+3. source install/setup.bash
-4.ros2 launch turtlebot3_project3 competition_world.launch.py
+4. ros2 launch turtlebot3_project3 competition_world.launch.py
-5.In new terminal,source install/setup.bash
+5. In new terminal,source install/setup.bash
-6.ros2 run turtlebot3_project3 part2_new.py
+6. ros2 run turtlebot3_project3 part2_new.py
+7. Input the values as asked in the terminal

 Test case:
 Input: